 A Few Suggestions

-Pick level ground to set your tent up, and remove any big stones…those aren’t comfortable sleeping on!
+Pick level ground to set your tent up, and remove any big stones… that aren’t comfortable sleeping on!

 Leave an outdoor light on for finding the loo at night, or if kids don’t like the total dark.
 Keep a flashlight in the tent.